Myers retires after 35 years by Amanda Bohman, Daily News-Miner, 2003

 She says flexibility on her part and the excitement of working at an ever-evolving institution is why she never left.

 "One of the reasons it was so interesting is because every five or six or seven years it was a whole new regime; a whole new vision and agenda and personality.
 It was like a new job," Myers said.

 The secret to her staying power was two things: She kept a low profile.
 She kept her mouth shut.

 "Just because I worked for the president doesn't mean I was going to run up and down the halls and say, 'If you don't do this, the president is going to be mad."

-Myers is widely known for her discretion.
+Myers is widely known for his discretion.
 Friends at her retirement party complained about her penchant for being tight-lipped.

 Hamilton, a former two-star Army general, choked back tears as he spoke about Myers at the party and presented her a special medal of achievement.